levchenkoegor/movieproject2/README.md

 If you use this code or dataset in your work, please cite the associated paper:

-> [Full citation of NNDb3T+ paper once published]

-Additionally, citing the dataset on [OpenNeuro](https://openneuro.org/datasets/ds006642/versions/1.0.1) is encouraged when reusing the data.
+> Levchenko, E., Chow-Wing-Bom, H., Dick, F., Tierney, A. & Skipper, J. I. A neuroimaging dataset combining movie-watching, eye-tracking, sensorimotor mapping, and cognitive tasks. *Scientific Data* 13, 1184 (2026). https://doi.org/10.1038/s41597-026-07676-4

-You can also support the project by starring this repository on GitHub ⭐ — it helps others discover the resource and shows appreciation for the work.
+You can also support the project by starring this repository on GitHub ⭐ and on [OpenNeuro](https://openneuro.org/datasets/ds006642/versions/1.0.3) 🧠.
+It helps others discover the resource and is a great way to show your support!